 At his Lutz office, Dr. Stein provides hands-on training for physicians (urologists, general surgeons, gynecologists, and family doctors) who wish to learn no-needle no-scalpel vasectomy and offer it in their own practices.
 He is the contracted vasectomy services provider for 32 of Florida’s 67 County Health Departments.

 In 1989, Dr. Stein became one of the first urologists to perform vasectomy reversals in the office environment without compromising success rates, thereby eliminating facility and anesthesia fees and making vasectomy reversal affordable for couples for whom it may not have been an option.
 Since then, men have come from all over the United States (including Alaska) and from several foreign countries to his Tampa office for successful vasectomy reversals at fees which were less than those available in their home towns and cities.

-Dr. Stein and his associate perform vasectomies (1) in their Tampa office, (2) at a number of county health departments in Florida (Pinellas and Manatee), and (3)at certain primary care clinics in Florida.
+Dr. Stein and his associate Dr. Curington perform vasectomies in their Tampa/Lutz office and at a number of other clinics across the state of Florida.

 On June 24, 2003, at the 31st National Conference of the National Family Planning and Reproductive Health Association (www.nfprha.org) in Washington, D.C., Dr. Stein received the Outstanding Clinician Award for his work to educate men and their partners about the no-scalpel vasectomy procedure and to promote and improve its accessibility and affordability.

 In April, 2005, Dr. Stein traveled to Barcelona, Spain where he and Spanish colleagues Jose Viladoms, MD and Isidre Bonet, MD performed the first no-needle vasectomies ever performed in Europe on April 11.
 Dr. Viladoms then presented what he had learned to the Annual Meeting of the Spanish Andrology Society in La Coruña on April 15.